 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
 The Company includes in its cash and cash equivalents credit card receivables due from its credit card processor, as the cash proceeds from credit card receivables are received within 24 to 72 hours of submission to the credit card processor.
-As of each of June 30, 2013 and December 31, 2012, credit card receivables were \$1.7 million and cash and cash equivalents held in bank accounts in foreign countries totaled \$14.4 million and \$10.8 million, respectively.
+Credit card receivables were \$3.3 million at September 30, 2013 and \$1.7 million at December 31, 2012.
+Cash and cash equivalents held in bank accounts in foreign countries totaled \$14.3 million and \$10.8 million, respectively.
 The Company invests cash in liquid instruments, such as money market funds and interest bearing deposits.
 The Company also holds cash in high quality financial institutions and does not believe it has an excessive exposure to credit concentration risk.